Asset Lift Lending

 Common Mistakes New Borrowers Make

 New borrowers often do best when they treat the first project as a proof-of-execution deal rather than a home-run deal.
 A smaller win with solid documentation, good communication, and a clean payoff can unlock much better leverage and pricing on the next project.
-Hard money lenders like repeatability.
-A disciplined first closing is often the first step to becoming the kind of borrower lenders want to keep financing.

 Related Financing Resources